 - Budget.
 Rewards cards generally come with higher (sometimes much higher) APRs.
 If you think there's a possibility that you'll need to roll over a balance, you might want to think about a low-interest card instead.
 Also, airline cards often come with an annual fee that can range from $60-$495.
 You need to make sure that the perks that fee earns you are perks that you will use.

-If it makes sense in your situation to have an airline credit card, you can compare the benefits here to find one that matches your needs.
+If it makes sense in your situation to have an airline credit card, you can compare the benefits here to find one that matches your needs from our list.

 - I use the Southwest Rapid Rewards Visa for personal and business flights.
 For everything else, I use Visa US Bank Flexperks card.
 I pay off my bill every month, have good credit and I fly a lot.
 Is there a reason I should switch from US Bank Flexperks to a difference rewards card such as American Express?

 - Can you recommend a good card for visiting or living outside of the U.S.A.?
 Can I avoid foreign transaction fees?
 Will my information be safe?

 - I want to get rid of my Sony Visa card and move to another rewards credit card.
 I'm thinking about airline credit cards, probably American Airlines, since I live in Dallas.
 I have a Starwood AmEx already, and I have very good to excellent credit.
 Thoughts?